-Our Board of Directors generally may amend, suspend, or terminate the 2018 Plan, but it may not amend, suspend, or terminate the 2018 Plan without stockholder approval for certain actions, such as an increase in the number of shares reserved under the 2018 Plan, modifications to the terms and conditions of awards, modifications to exercise prices at which shares may be offered pursuant to options, extension of the 2018 Plan's expiration date and certain modifications to awards, such as reducing the exercise price per share, canceling and regranting new awards with lower prices per share than the original prices per share of the cancelled awards, or canceling any awards in exchange for cash or the grant of replacement awards with an exercise price that is less than the exercise price of the original awards.
+Our Board of Directors generally may amend, suspend, or terminate the 2018 Plan.
+However, it may not amend, suspend, or terminate the 2018 Plan without stockholder approval for certain actions, such as an increase in the number of shares reserved under the 2018 Plan, modifications to the provisions of the 2018 Plan regarding the grant of incentive stock options, modifications to the provisions of the 2018 Plan regarding the exercise prices at which shares may be offered pursuant to options, extension of the 2018 Plan's expiration date and certain modifications to awards, such as reducing the exercise price per share, canceling and regranting new awards with lower prices per share than the original prices per share of the cancelled awards, or canceling any awards in exchange for cash or the grant of replacement awards with an exercise price that is less than the exercise price of the original awards.